pulumi/pulumi-hugo/themes/default/content/product/pulumi-service.md

     title: Pulumi takes security seriously
     image: /images/product/soc-aicpa.svg
     description: |
-        Pulumi Service runs in an AWS VPC and our architecture follows industry best practices.
+        Pulumi Cloud runs in an AWS VPC and our architecture follows industry best practices.
 All network communication is encrypted using TLS and Pulumi’s endpoints are only accessible via HTTPS.
 Your data is also encrypted at-rest and Pulumi is compliant with SOC 2 Type II.

 deployment:
     title: Deployment options
     items:
-        - title: Managed
+        - title: SaaS
           icon: rocketship
           icon_color: purple
           description: |
-            Use the Pulumi Service without worrying about scaling, availability, fault tolerance, and concurrency.
+            Use Pulumi Cloud without worrying about scaling, availability, fault tolerance, and concurrency.

         - title: Self-hosted
           icon: program
           icon_color: yellow
           description: |
-            [Run the Pulumi Service](/product/self-hosted/) in your on-premises or cloud environment and manage it yourself.
+            [Run Pulumi Cloud](/product/self-hosted/) in your on-premises or cloud environment and manage it yourself.

 pricing:
     title: Pricing
     description: |
-        The Pulumi Service offers Editions for Individual, Team, Enterprise, and Business Critical.
+        Pulumi Cloud offers Editions for Individual, Team, Enterprise, and Business Critical.
 Support is available on Enterprise and Business Critical.
 You only pay for what you use, and there are free tiers available.

 get_started:
     title: Get started today